Call Guardian

 Guarantees

 Every now and then we come across a company that offers generous guarantees.
 And much like Alder Security, Guardian Protection has a few guarantees that you’ll want to keep in mind.
 First, they offer $500 to cover your insurance deductible if your home gets broken into while you have their service (armed and monitored).
-They also have a Home Relocation Guarantee, giving you free installation and setup if you move to a different home.8 So, if you’re a renter who moves around frequently, you might want to remember this one.
-You’ll want to talk to their reps to get details though, as we’re sure there’s plenty of fine print here.
+They also are committed to making relocation easy.
+They also have a Home Relocation Guarantee giving you free installation and setup if you move to a different home in their service area after one year as a customer.7 You’ll want to talk to their reps to get details, though, as we’re sure there’s plenty of fine print here.

 Guardian Features and Technology

-We did enjoy some of Guardian’s features and technology — like their IQ2 touchscreen controls and tamper-proof sensors, for instance.
+We did enjoy some of Guardian’s features and technology — like their IQ Panel touchscreen controls and tamper-proof sensors.
 But at the end of the day, nothing really stood out as especially advanced or helpful.
 The smart home equipment is fairly standard (and somewhat expensive) compared to the competition.
-And their outdoor security camera left a lot to be desired.
 But we digress.
 Here are some of the Guardian features and tech we liked the most.

 Wireless Systems — All of Guardian’s systems are 100% wireless, which means no hardwiring or drilling into walls, as well as no cords for criminals to cut!